Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Full-Space DOA Estimation Under Element-Wise Uniform STAR-RIS Parameters

-where the unknown DOAs are embedded in $z_1, z_2, \ldots, z_K$.
-Therefore, the DOA estimation problem is converted into a line-spectrum recovery task with only $K$ degrees of freedom (the source angles and gains), while the observations are uniformly indexed over the metasurface aperture.
-Such a structured representation enables gridless recovery via algebraic tools (e.g., annihilating filters and polynomial rooting).
+where the DOAs are embedded in $z_1,\ldots,z_K$.
+This structured representation reduces DOA estimation to a line-spectrum recovery task with $K$ degrees of freedom, enabling gridless recovery via annihilating filters and polynomial rooting.